28 Hubert Street, FRNT 1

 During her residency, Cathy planned to engage at the center and fringe of St. Petersburg’s contemporary art scene, to curate nuanced narratives that delve into the cultural life of the city.

 Luisa Caldwell is a multi-disciplinary artist whose projects range from mixed-media art pieces on paper to architecturally based installations.
 The work reflects her interests in patterns as cultural tropes and the upcycling of materials.

-As a researcher informed by collaborative investigation within Haus der Kulturen der Welt’s Anthropocene Curriculum, Hertz is the author of six essays on sound’s relationship to geography, climate, and social ecologies.
-Hertz continued a long-standing collaboration with the choreographer Anya Kravchenko at SDVIG and developed new solo material based on his research in acoustic ecology.
+A researcher informed by collaborative investigation within Haus der Kulturen der Welt’s Anthropocene Curriculum, Samuel is the author of six essays on sound’s relationship to geography, climate, and social ecologies.
+He continued a long-standing collaboration with the choreographer Anya Kravchenko at SDVIG and developed new solo material based on his research in acoustic ecology.

 Manuel Molina Martagon is a multidisciplinary artist working in performance, video, and social engaged projects.
 He is interested in food as a vehicle to engage in a multisensorial dialogue on current topics such as immigration, labor, tradition, and access.
 His work has been exhibited in Mexico, Spain, China, Cuba, and in the US.
 He has also developed socially engaged projects in New York related to the food and service industry.

 Manuel explored how the Georgian cuisine became an integral part of St. Petersburg’s culinary landscape.
 His investigation focused on the roles of culture, tourism and the food industry.